M3gaD3athMan/laptop/asdf/README.md

 Each language has a "plugin", and some have additional dependencies.
 For example, erlang needs another homebrew package, etc.

-These steps are all taken care of in the `plugins.sh` script
+These steps are all taken care of in the `plugins.zsh` script

 ### Erlang
 * https://github.com/asdf-vm/asdf-erlang